 What is a Closed Loop Marketing Architecture?

-We define Closed Loop Marketing as a continuous flow or process to deliver highly tailored experiences that engage customers and drive conversions.
-By ‘closing the loop’, teams align around the end-to-end customer lifecycle (across marketing and sales) and campaigns are measured for total revenue impact .
-We offer the Closed Loop Marketing Architecture (CLMA) as a blueprint for campaign design and execution.
+We define Closed-Loop Marketing as a continuous flow or process for delivering highly tailored experiences that engage customers and drive conversions.
+By ‘closing the loop,’ teams align around the end-to-end customer lifecycle (across marketing and sales), and campaigns are measured for total revenue impact.
+We offer the Closed-Loop Marketing Architecture as a blueprint for campaign design and execution.
 It describes the critical elements and flows of a modern marketing and sales campaign.

-There are six steps and five systems needed for CLM and in this article, we explore what these are and how these line up with account based marketing principles.
+Six steps and five systems are needed for CLM, and in this article, we explore these and how they align with account-based marketing principles.

 1) Analysis.
-This step us universal to any campaign.
+This step is universal to any campaign.
 It identifies trends from recent account interactions and campaign engagement life cycles.
-Marketers produce behavioral and predictive insights by reviewing data, performance and metrics of recent campaigns.
-With Account Based Marketing the analysis also includes preferences and account level insights that go beyond the typical B2B inbound or B2C campaign.
+Marketers produce behavioral and predictive insights by reviewing data, performance, and metrics of recent campaigns.
+With Account-Based Marketing, the analysis also includes preferences and account-level insights that go beyond the typical B2B inbound or B2C campaign.
 The strategy begins at the account level and is informed by the account plan.

 2) Insights: This step in the flow is relevant to the ABM approach.
 It is critical to understand different buyer personas in complex sales to committee buyers.
 In this step, you can develop and enhance the account profile as well as define specific customer profiles within the account, incorporating personas, segmentation and value metrics.

-4) Campaigns: Account Based Marketing campaigns are highly tailored and typically compliant with strict protocols associated with each account.
+4) Campaigns: Account-based Marketing campaigns are highly tailored and typically compliant with strict protocols associated with each account.
 It is more crucial to control exacting communications at a 1:1 level and programs are tightly integrated across marketing and sales.
-Team members work together to engage segments, decision makers and influencers within the account.
-The web plays a key role delivering relevant / personalized experiences and communications throughout the account driven by roles, preferences, interests and behaviors.
-Ideally account contacts are registered and engaged in the marketing messages and programs impact both new acquisition and expansion.
+Team members work together to engage segments, decision-makers, and influencers within the account.
+The web plays a key role in delivering relevant/personalized experiences and communications throughout the account driven by roles, preferences, interests, and behaviors.
+Ideally, account contacts are registered and engaged in the marketing messages and programs that impact both new acquisitions and expansion.

-5) Engagement: Account Based Marketing experiences engage contacts within accounts with personalized messages and they help nurture customer relationships.
+5) Engagement: Account-based Marketing experiences engage contacts within accounts with personalized messages and help nurture customer relationships.
 Engagement is also critical after the sale to maximize total funnel impact.
-Revenue systems help capture customer profiles and build a 360 degree view informed by intents, context, actions and behaviors across all channels and systems.
+Revenue systems help capture customer profiles and build a 360-degree view informed by intents, context, actions, and behaviors across all channels and systems.

 6) Conversions: Campaigns and account teams orchestrate leads, prospects and customers through the marketing-sales lifecycle, responding to customer behaviors and key performance indicators.
 In account based marketing, conversions are engineered to optimize the total revenue funnel – at each stage – recognizing the complexities in customer nurture/ prospect care.

-1) Omni-Channel: The website plays a central role in account based marketing engagement along with events, digital advertising and direct sales and account teams.
-Accounts are engaged with an optimal mix of B2B focused paid, owned and earned media to deliver account level and customer-specific experiences and interactions across the customer lifecycle.
+1) Omni-Channel: The website plays a central role in account-based marketing engagement, along with events, digital advertising, direct sales, and account teams.
+Accounts are engaged with an optimal mix of B2B-focused paid, owned, and earned media to deliver account-level and customer-specific experiences and interactions across the customer lifecycle.

-4) Business Intelligence: ABM Marketers engage tools, applications and methodologies to develop and run queries, create reports, dashboards and data visualizations that enable more predictive and informed decision making about accounts, specific contacts and the performance of campaigns.
+4) Business Intelligence: ABM Marketers use tools, applications, and methodologies to develop and run queries and create reports, dashboards, and data visualizations that enable more predictive and informed decision-making about accounts, specific contacts, and campaign performance.

-5) Data Management: Data Management is a foundation requirement that applies to ABM as teams collect, store, index and harmonize internal, external,current and historic customer data to enable a 360 degree customer view of both the account and the customer and helps define relevant communications.
+5) Data Management: Data Management is a foundation requirement that applies to ABM.
+Teams collect, store, index, and harmonize internal, external, current, and historic customer data to enable a 360-degree view of both the account and the customer and help define relevant communications.

-- Account selection – Tied to the analysis and insights stage of the CLMA.
-This is a core entrance criteria for an ABM campaign or program.
+- Account selection is tied to the analysis and insights stage of the CLMA and is a core entrance criteria for an ABM campaign or program.

 - Insights – This is a direct alignment with the CLMA “Insights” stage.

-- Content – Content is assumed as central to any campaign experience, and is not unique to ABM.
-However, the type of content required in ABM programs are much more tailored and personalized.
-These are defined in the “Opportunities” stage and then implemented in Campaigns and driving the experience and engagement.
+- Content—Content is assumed to be central to any campaign experience and is not unique to ABM.
+However, the type of content required in ABM programs is much more tailored and personalized.
+These are defined in the “Opportunities” stage and then implemented in Campaigns, driving the experience and engagement.

 - Orchestration – We agree that account orchestration is critical to ABM.
 It is the collection and coordination of engagement that drives the impact.
 We address this element in the “Opportunities” stage as we integrate campaign designs across channels and tactics.